LIONS FOUNDATION OF CANADA DOG GUIDES

 TAKING CARE OF YOUR DOG’S HEALTH

-Some dog owners might wonder when their pets need a visit to the veterinary.
+Some dog owners might wonder when their pets need a visit to the veterinary clinic.
 After all, many of them only go when it’s an emergency – but that’s not enough.

 In fact, once a year your dog(s) should visit the veterinarian for a full check up and receive the necessary vaccinations for his/her age and geographical environment.